HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

 Hereditary angioedema with mutation in F12 also called hereditary angioedema-3 or HAE3 (HAE III), is a very rare, autosomal dominant (X-linked dominant?) inherited (Dewald and Bork 2006; Cichon et al. 2006), recurrent disorder clinically characterized by recurrent skin swelling, abdominal pain episodes, and potentially life-threatening upper airway obstruction.
-Caused by a heterozygous mutation in the gene encoding coagulation factor XII (Hageman factor; OMIM:610619) on chromosome 5q35, hereditary angioedema type III (Cichon et al. 2006).
+Hereditary angioedema type III is caused by a heterozygous mutation in the gene encoding coagulation factor XII (Hageman factor; OMIM:610619/ Cichon et al. 2006).

 You might also be interested in